soverenio/docs/docs/administration/troubleshooting-agent.md

 ## Checking the logs

-If something certainbly went south with a particular component, it is worth checking its logs.
+If something certainly went south with a particular component, it is worth checking its logs.

 This command gives you the logs by component:
 ```shell